 Manoeuvrability and Ease of Use

 One of the great things about the Samsung Jet 90 Pet stick vacuum is its versatility.
-This is a nifty vacuum cleaner that can reach almost anywhere in the home with ease.
+We think this is a nifty vacuum cleaner that can reach almost anywhere in the home with ease.

-The low profile floorhead means you can lay the vacuum almost flat to the floor for getting under furniture, and it swivels for getting into tight spots.
-The height of the telescopic pipe is easy to change using a push button, which can extend the reach for high-level cleaning.
+The low profile floorhead means you can lay the vacuum almost flat to the floor for getting under furniture, and it swivels for cleaning tight spots.
+We like that the height of the telescopic pipe is easy to change using a push button, which can extend the reach for high-level cleaning.

 You also get a pivoting attachment, which allows you to angle any tool to 90 degrees.
 It’s useful for getting into all those awkward places that many cordless vacuums struggle to reach.

-Though there are some downsides though.
-The balance of the cleaner makes it feel heavy to use, so above floor cleaning quickly becomes tiring.
+There are some downsides though.
+The balance of the cleaner makes it feel heavy to use, so above-floor cleaning quickly becomes tiring.
 We think most people would struggle to hold it above head height for cleaning cobwebs or in between blinds.
 And there isn’t any automatic surface detection on the floorhead, as you’d find on a Dyson.